 At MedStar St. Mary's Hospital, we are here to take care of you or your loved ones.
 Although we are here to serve you, as a patient you also have specific responsibilities, as outlined below.

-As a patient at MedStar St. Mary's Hospital, you have specific rights, as outlined below.
-You have the right to:
+As a patient at MedStar St. Mary's Hospital, you have the right to:

 - Receive appropriate medical care without consideration of race, color, national origin, religion, handicap or source of payment.

 - Expect considerate, safe and respectful care.
 You can expect courteous attention from all personnel when you request help, recognizing that other patients may have similar or more urgent needs.

 - Know, by name, the doctor responsible for coordinating your care and the name and professional status of all those providing your care.
 You can also expect to know what hospital policies apply to you as a patient.

 - Receive complete information from your doctor and other healthcare team members in words you can understand.
 This information should include an explanation of tests, procedures and what might be wrong with you.

 - Receive a list of current medications at discharge.